-Why is this spinach omelette recipe a good breakfast option
+Why you'll love this spinach omelette

 How to make a spinach omelette